dlinh-n/dlinh-n.github.io/pages/misc.md

 ## Co-authors
 <a href="http://www.columbia.edu/~pc2167/" target="_blank" rel="noopener noreferrer">Pierre-André Chiappori</a>, Professor of Economics at Columbia University
 <a href="http://bsalanie.com/" target="_blank" rel="noopener noreferrer">Bernard Salanié</a>, Professor of Economics at Columbia University

 ## Other Links
-A non-exhaustive medley of interesting articles, papers, projects, and inspiring individuals (including friends), by category:
+A non-exhaustive medley of inspiring individuals (including friends) and interesting articles/projects, roughly by category (excluding economics):

 ### Art
 <a href="https://www.jmsegal.com/" target="_blank" rel="noopener noreferrer">Jordan Segal</a>, Artist/Illustrator (and Friend)